saksham-aggarwal/rso-directory/README.md

 # Course Project

 This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+(This repository is created from the private repository to showcase the project publicly.)

 The site can be viewed at <https://info340c-au18.github.io/stage-0-topic-proposal-mfa8/>